-A. Rectangular Duct:

-- 1. Sheet Metal: Except as otherwise indicated, fabricate ductwork from minimum 24 gage galvanized sheet steel complying with ASTM A527, lockforming quality; with G90 zinc coating in accordance with ASTM A525; and mill phosphatized for exposed locations. - 2.
-Rectangular duct shall be fabricated to the SMACNA functional criteria for the pressure class indicated on the Drawings. - 3.
+- A. Rectangular Duct: - 1.
+Sheet Metal: Except as otherwise indicated, fabricate ductwork from minimum 24 gage galvanized sheet steel complying with ASTM A527, lockforming quality; with G90 zinc coating in accordance with ASTM A525; and mill phosphatized for exposed locations. - 2.
+Aluminum for Ducts: ASTM B209 (ASTM B209M); aluminum sheet, alloy 3003-H14.
+Aluminum Connectors and Bar Stock: Alloy 6061-T651 or of equivalent strength. - 3.
+Rectangular duct shall be fabricated to the SMACNA functional criteria for the pressure class indicated on the Drawings. - 4.
 Pittsburgh lock shall be used on all longitudinal seams.
 All longitudinal seams will be sealed with mastic sealant.
-Snaplock is not acceptable.

-B. Rectangular Duct Fittings:

-- Elbows shall be constructed with centerline radius of not less than 1.5 times duct width; where space conditions will not permit this radius or where indicated on the Drawings, square elbows with single thickness streamline turning vanes shall be used.
+Snaplock is not acceptable. - 5.
+Exhaust Duct shall be 18 gauge aluminum. - B. Rectangular Duct Fittings: - 1.
+Elbows shall be constructed with centerline radius of not less than 1.5 times duct width; where space conditions will not permit this radius or where indicated on the Drawings, square elbows with single thickness streamline turning vanes shall be used.
 Provide trailing edge extension for elbows in series. - 2.
 Slopes for transitions or other changes in dimension shall be minimum 1 to 3. - 3.
 All duct seams and joints shall be sealed to SMACNA Class A requirements. - 4.
-Rectangular branch taps from mains shall be 45° entry fittings.

-C. Round Duct:

-- 1. Round Duct shall be spiral lock seam type, fabricated of galvanized steel strip with airtight four-ply lock seams Minimum 24 gage. - Metal gauges shall be as listed in the SMACNA Standard for the pressure class indicated on the Drawings. - 3.
+Rectangular branch taps from mains shall be 45° entry fittings. - C. Round Duct: - 1.
+Round Duct shall be spiral lock seam type, fabricated of galvanized steel strip with airtight four-ply lock seams Minimum 24 gage. - 2.
+Metal gauges shall be as listed in the SMACNA Standard for the pressure class indicated on the Drawings. - 3.
 Round duct shall be externally insulated.

-D. Round Fittings:

-- 1. Elbows for round ducts shall have a center line radius of 1.5 times the duct diameter. - 2.
-450 and 900 elbows for ducts up to 8" diameter shall be die stamped two-piece with welded longitudinal seams.

-- 3. Elbows for round ducts over 8" diameter shall be formed of segments with welded seams and following numbers of segments: - a.
+- D. Round Fittings: - 1.
+Elbows for round ducts shall have a center line radius of 1.5 times the duct diameter. - 2.
+45o and 90o elbows for ducts up to 8" diameter shall be die stamped two-piece with welded longitudinal seams. - 3.
+Elbows for round ducts over 8" diameter shall be formed of segments with welded seams and following numbers of segments: - a.
 90-degree elbow: 5 segments - b.
 60-degree elbow: 3 segments - c.
 45-degree elbow: 3 segments - d.
 30-degree elbow: 2 segments - e.
 221/2-degree elbow: 2 segments - 4.
 Tees, crosses, and lateral cross fittings for round duct shall be of the conical type. - 5.
 Reducers, increasers, offsets, wyes, crosses, divided flow fittings and similar fittings for round duct shall be one-piece construction with welded seams. - 6.
 Metal gauges for fittings for round duct shall be as listed in SMACNA Standard for the pressure class indicated on the Drawings. - 7.
 Duct and fitting welds shall be painted after fabrication to prevent corrosion where zinc has been burned by welding. - 8.
 No bull-headed tees shall be used. - 9.
 Pipe-to-pipe joints for round ducts up to 50" diameter shall be made with male sleeve couplings reinforced by rolled bead. - 10.
-Pipe-to-fitting joints for round ducts up to 50" shall be made by slip-fit of projecting collar of fitting into the duct. - Slip-fit joints shall be fastened with sheet metal screws, place 1⁄2" from fitting or coupling head. - 12.
-Joints shall be sealed with duct sealant installed as recommended by the manufacturer. - Duct reinforcing, size of reinforcing angles and spacing shall be as recommended by SMACNA.
+Pipe-to-fitting joints for round ducts up to 50" shall be made by slip-fit of projecting collar of fitting into the duct. - 11.
+Slip-fit joints shall be fastened with sheet metal screws, place 1⁄2" from fitting or coupling head. - 12.
+Joints shall be sealed with duct sealant installed as recommended by the manufacturer. - 13.
+Duct reinforcing, size of reinforcing angles and spacing shall be as recommended by SMACNA.